Who can create custom values and wellbeing wall displays to showcase our school ethos?

 3. High-quality materials

 Avoid monomeric vinyl and low-cost printing.
-They fade, curl or peel within months.
-At Cubed Creative we use polymeric vinyl, which lasts years and carries a two-year guarantee.
+They fade, curl or can peel within months.
+At Cubed Creative, we use polymeric vinyl, which lasts for years and carries a two-year guarantee.

 4. Designed for your space